mmarifat/__pos/README.md

-Mess management system.
+POINT OF SALE.

 This system is built up using php codeigniter3 framework.

-import sql file and use:
+import sql file
-Default login -
-email: admin@admin.com
-password: 12345